 \subsection{Conclusion}

-In this work, we discuss the impact of context length on language modeling, especially Bayes risk and approximate loss, from both a theoretical and experimental perspective.
+In this work, we study the impact of context length on language modeling, especially through Bayes Risk and Approximation Loss, from both theoretical and experimental perspectives.

-In Section \ref{sec: theory}, we propose assumptions related to the relationship between \textbf{CE Loss}, \textbf{intrinsic dimension} and \textbf{context length}.
-We derive a linear relation between CE loss and Intrinsic Dimension, and study the impact of context length to intrinsic dimension.
-We further investigate the relationship between intrinsic dimension, context length, and Information Entropy in Intrinsic Space in \textbf{Appendix \ref{app: Entropy discussions}} from \textbf{an Entropy perspective}.
-We provide \textbf{formal definitions of assumptions and derivations of important theorems} in \textbf{Appendix \ref{app: formal definition of intrinsic space}}.
+In Section \ref{sec: theory}, we propose assumptions on the relationship among \textbf{CE Loss}, \textbf{Intrinsic Entropy}, and \textbf{context length}.
+We derive a linear relation between CE loss and Intrinsic Entropy, and analyze how context length affects Intrinsic Entropy.
+We further investigate the relationship among Intrinsic Entropy, context length, and Intrinsic Dimension in \textbf{Appendix \ref{app: Intrinsic Dimension discussions}} from \textbf{an Intrinsic Dimension perspective}.
+We also provide \textbf{formal definitions of assumptions and derivations of key theorems} in \textbf{Appendix \ref{app: formal definition of intrinsic space}}.